flant/addon-operator/README.md

 In addition to modules, the Addon-operator supports global hooks and global values.
 They have their own storage of values.
 Global hooks are triggered by events and when active they can:

-- Make changes to Kubernetes
+- Make changes to Kubernetes cluster
 - Make changes to global values storage

 ![Global hooks and global values](docs/readme-5.gif)

-If the global hook changes values in the global storage, then the Addon-operator starts the reinstallation of all helm charts.
+If the global hook changes values in the global storage, then the Addon-operator triggers upgrade of releases of all helm charts.

 ![Changes in global values cause reinstallation](docs/readme-6.gif)